The Front Line Foundation to Host Ceremony Prior to Annual Golf Tournament on September 7 to Honor 20th Anniversary of 9-11 - NewsBreak

 The Front Line Foundation to Host Ceremony Prior to Annual Golf Tournament on September 7 to Honor 20th Anniversary of 9-11

-MINNEAPOLIS, MN (August 17, 2021) – The Front Line Foundation (TFLF) announced today plans to commemorate the events of 9-11 with their annual golf tournament and a ceremony remembering the first responders that made the ultimate sacrifice on that day 20 years ago.
-The tournament will take place on Tuesday, September 7 at the Royal Golf Club in Lake Elmo, MN.www.redlakenationnews.com
+MINNEAPOLIS (PRWEB) August 17, 2021.
+The Front Line Foundation (TFLF) announced today plans to commemorate the events of 9-11 with their annual golf tournament and a ceremony remembering the first responders that made the ultimate sacrifice on that day 20 years ago.
+The tournament will take place on Tuesday, September 7 at the Royal Golf Club in Lake Elmo, MN.www.chron.com

 Comments / 0